 Summer is a great time to relax and have fun, but it’s also important to stay safe.
 That means avoiding overexposure to the sun, heat, and humidity, and of course, staying hydrated.

-Summer safety is important.
-It’s a great time to relax and have fun, but it’s also important to stay hydrated and avoid overexposure to the sun, heat, and humidity.
 Maintaining an overall healthy lifestyle is key to keeping your body cool and hydrated, but how you dress and your choice of sunscreens can also make a difference.
-Follow these easy tips to avoid dehydration, skin damage, and other health risks that come from excessive heat.
+Follow these easy tips to avoid skin damage, dehydration, and other health risks that come from excessive heat.

 Light-colored, loose fitting clothes (preferably in breathable fabrics) are the smart choice for hot summer days.
 Dark clothing absorbs more heat, and tight clothes don’t let sweat—your body’s natural cooling system—evaporate.

 Sunglasses and hats aren’t just stylish accessories, they’re necessities when you’re enjoying the great outdoors.
 Choose sunglasses that block 90 to 100% of UV rays (this helps reduce the chances of cataracts and vision degeneration that occur with age) and opt for wide-brimmed hats that prevent those harmful UV rays from hitting the sensitive spots on your face and causing wrinkles and skin damage.